 PlantCatalog comes with its own standalone tools (PlantCatalog Exporter, and a set of 3rd party importer plugins) so that you are up and running without any additional hidden costs.
 You can of course use the PlantCatalog collections directly in the most recent versions of VUE and / or PlantFactory though (provided you activate the PlantCatalog within each application - see our full PlantCatalog FAQ for more information).

-With the PlantCatalog Exporter, a procedural plant is baked to a standard 3D file format that can be imported into many applications.
+With PlantCatalog Exporter, a procedural plant is baked to a standard 3D file format that can be imported into many applications.
 Standard 3D file formats cannot contain any advanced material information beyond what is supported by each 3D file format by default, so you will probably need to adjust the saved materials in the target application and load any missing texture maps manually.

 The plugins, on the other hand, detect which render engine is currently selected in your DCC application, and will create appropriate materials and shaders for that render engine.
 In other words, you will receive e.g. proper native V-Ray materials when V-Ray is the currently selected render engine.
 This saves you the need of editing the materials on the baked polygon mesh to create a V-Ray material manually on your own.

-Additionally, the plugins contain the full procedural editing capabilites of the PlantCatalog Exporter.
+Additionally, the plugins contain the full procedural editing capabilites of PlantCatalog Exporter.
 You can make changes to the procedural model at any time inside your scene without the need for repeated export - import workflows.
-So we suggest using the plugins over the PlantCatalog Exporter wherever possible.
+Thus, we suggest using the plugins over the PlantCatalog Exporter wherever possible.